Quantitative stability for the Brascamp-Lieb inequality and moment measures: Introduction

+Regarding the scope of the class of convex functions that this result applies, we highlight that from the theory o moment measures discussed below, any essentially continuous and convex $\varphi$ will satisfy the condition $\Theta(\mu_\varphi) > 0$, but it also covers for log-concave densities supported on convex bodies presenting jumps at the boundary of their domain.

-As the classical Brascamp-Lieb is independent of the dimension, the first efforts in the literature into improving it were focused on next order terms that would exploit the ambient dimension~\cite{harge2008reinforcement,bolley2018dimensional}.
+As the Brascamp-Lieb inequality is dimension-independent, the first efforts in the literature into improving it were focused on next order terms that would exploit the ambient dimension~\cite{harge2008reinforcement,bolley2018dimensional}.
 These results are equivalent with bounding the deficit from below with a dimensional term which vanishes in the manifold of optimizers for this inequality.
-A similar improvement was also obtained in~\cite{cordero2017transport}, by measuring the distance to the manifold of optimal functions with a $L^2$ term in a geometry that compensates for the curvature induced by the potential $V$.
-This is very natural to expect for the Brascamp-Lieb inequality as it is closely related to the spectral gap of the diffusion operator induced by $\nabla V$ that is central to the \textit{carré du champ method}~\cite{bakry2006diffusions,bakry2013analysis}, see also Section~\ref{sec.stability_Brascamp_Lieb}.
+A similar improvement was also obtained in~\cite{cordero2017transport}, by measuring the distance to the manifold of optimal functions with a $L^2$ term in a geometry that compensates for the curvature induced by the potential $\varphi$.
+This is very natural to expect for the Brascamp-Lieb inequality as it is closely related to the spectral gap of the diffusion operator induced by $\nabla \varphi$ that is central to the \textit{carré du champ method}~\cite{bakry1985diffusions,bakry2013analysis,arnaudon2018intertwinings}, see also Section~\ref{sec.stability_Brascamp_Lieb}.
 We refer the reader to~\cite{lam2025stability} for a particular version for the Gaussian Poincaré inequality with relations to uncertainty principles.

-It is worth pointing out that not only the present work is the first that proposes a quantitative stability result for the Brascamp-Lieb variance inequality in full generality, but that the result is \emph{sharp} in terms of the dependence on $\delta_\BL$ on the right-hand side, with constant \emph{independent} of $\varphi$.
-In particular, the independence of our stability results on the convex function provides us with the perfect platform to apply Theorem \ref{eq.backbone_stability_Gibbs_intro} to deduce several novel results about the stability of moment measures, as we shall see below.
+The present work, on the other hand, is not only the first that proposes a quantitative stability result for the Brascamp-Lieb variance inequality in full generality with a constant \emph{independent} of $\varphi$.
+In particular, the independence of our stability results on the convex function turns out to be \emph{essential} in order to deduce several novel results about the stability of moment measures, as we shall see below.
+In addition, we crucially show show in Theorem~\ref{thm.constant_depends_pot_Lp} that this behavior is only true for the $L^1$-stability above, in the sense that any stability result for the Brascamp-Lieb inequality formulated with an $L^p$ distance to the set of optimizers must have a stability constant dependent of the convex potential.
+This shows that our $L^1$ result is therefore sharp with respect to the dependence of the stability constant on the convex potential.
+Our approach consists of constructing a one-parametric family of potentials showing that if the $L^1$ distance were to be replaced by any other $L^p$ distance for $1 < p < +\infty$, then the infimum